shivangg/algorythms/queues/README.md

 But for constant worst time amortized operations for random number pop from queue, the array implementation will be better.

 As suggested, the generic array type creation is not permitted in Java, so we will need to (sadly) resolve to the type casting.

+Done with added Exceptions for the bad conditions.

+## Permutation
+Will be done using the randomized queue.
+Randomized Queue APIs leads to simple elegant client code.

+Concept reinforced that we should strive to create good API implementaion because it leads to elegant client code.